google/CTAP2-test-tool/README.md

 :warning: Please do not plug in other security keys with the same product ID, or the tool might contact the wrong device during testing.

+While running the test tool, you will be prompted to touch or replug your security key multiple times, to test various features.

 ### Supported features

 At the moment, we only support USB HID as a transport.
 We test the commands from